Ghost in a Teeny Bikini: Background

 The film was produced by the production company American Independent Productions.
 The film was shot simultaneously with Bikini Girls from the Lost Planet.
 It was broadcast several times in Summer 2006 at fixed times and on demand on the premium channel Cinemax.
 It was released on DVD on August 6, 2006.

 The building, in which a large part of the film was shot, also served as a filming location for the movie Voodoo Dollz.

 Reception

-Dr. Gore's Movie Reviews praised the film in a review for the humor and the variety with three songs that are sung in the film.
-The best performers are found to be Evan Stone and Rebecca Love.
-The humorous songs and Evan Stone's role were evaluated positive, but Christine Nguyen was identified as the best actress in the film.
-Ghost in a Teeny Bikini had a B-movie average and was rated as highly recommended.
-The film was given 8 out of 10.
+Dr. Gore's Movie Reviews praised the film for its humor and the variety of the three songs.
+The humorous songs and Evan Stone's role were also evaluated positively, but Christine Nguyen was identified as the best actress in the film in a DVD Talk review.
+The film was given 8 out of 10 at tarstarkas.net.

 Mitch Lovell of The Video Vacuum, however, had a rather negative assessment of the film.
 He said that the sex scenes were mostly terrible.
 Unlike other critics, he also criticized the songs as a particularly low point.